Ip Man: Media portrayals

 In the 1999 film, What You Gonna Do, Sai Fung? (a.k.a.
 1959 某日某), he was portrayed by his son, Ip Chun, again as a special appearance.

 Yu Chenghui portrayed Ip Man in the 2008 Chinese television series, The Legend of Bruce Lee, which was also based on the life of Bruce Lee.

-Ip Man, a Hong Kong film based on the life of Ip Man, starring Donnie Yen as the martial artist, was released in cinemas in 2008.
+Ip Man, a Hong Kong film starring Donnie Yen as the martial artist, was released in 2008.
 The film takes a number of liberties with Ip's life, often for dramatic effect.
 Ip's eldest son, Ip Chun, appears in the film and served as a consultant on the production, which focuses on Ip's life during the 1930s to the 1940s, during the Second Sino-Japanese War.

 The sequel, Ip Man 2, focused on Ip's beginnings in Hong Kong and his students, including Bruce Lee.
 Ip Man has taught many other people.
 Amid a surge of Ip Man–related film projects in production, Donnie Yen told the Chinese media in March 2010 that after Ip Man 2, he would no longer play the Wing Chun master, stating, "I would never ever touch any films related to Ip Man.
 This will be my final film on the subject.
 Whenever something becomes a success, everyone would jump on the bandwagon, this is very frightening.
 Did you know how many Ip Man films are in production?
 Under such condition, we would not progress, it'd only lead to over-saturation of the subject matter."

 Another Hong Kong film based on Ip Man's life, called The Legend Is Born – Ip Man, was released in June 2010.
 Herman Yau directed the film and it starred Dennis To as Ip Man and Seventeen band's Wen Junhui as his younger counterpart.
 Ip Chun makes a special appearance in the film as Leung Bik.

 In the 2010 film, Bruce Lee, My Brother, Ip Man was portrayed by Wong Chi-wai.

-Wong Kar-wai's The Grandmaster is a 2013 film starring Tony Leung as Ip Man.
-The film concentrates more on the end of an era in Chinese martial arts history as the Second Sino-Japanese War broke out.
+Wong Kar-wai's The Grandmaster stars Tony Leung as Ip Man.
+The film focuses more on the end of an era in Chinese martial arts history as the Second Sino-Japanese War broke out.
 It was created in an almost biographical style, highlighting parts of history.
-In contrast with the other Ip Man–related projects, The Grandmaster is a more reflective film, focusing more on the musings and philosophies between martial arts and life, as well as Ip Man's journey through the early 1930s to the early 1950s.
+In contrast with other Ip Man–related projects, The Grandmaster is a more reflective film, focusing more on the musings and philosophies between martial arts and life, as well as Ip Man's journey through the early 1930s to the early 1950s.